WASSCE: WAEC compiles list of erring supervisors for sanctions — Nigeria Today

 WASSCE: WAEC compiles list of erring supervisors for sanctions

-The council’s Head of Public Affairs Unit, Mr Damianus Ojijeogum, made the disclosure in an interview on Tuesday in Lagos.
+The council’s Head of Public Affairs Unit, Mr Damianus Ojijeogum, made the disclosure in an interview with the newsmen on Tuesday in Lagos.

 “Our investigations also revealed that some school heads, invigilators, supervisors and candidates who succeeded in smuggling mobile phones and other electronic devices into examination halls, snapped the questions after the examination had commenced, and forwarded same to their collaborators for solutions.